Tenants with Disabilities

 Understanding Your Rights as a Tenant with a Disability

-As an individual with a disability you are protected against housing discrimination by California’s Fair Employment and Housing Act (FEHA) and the Americans with Disabilities Act (ADA).
+Disabled tenants are protected against housing discrimination by California’s Fair Employment and Housing Act (FEHA) and the Americans with Disabilities Act (ADA).

 Each person’s disability is determined on a case-by-case basis.
 A tenant must show that the disability affects their life, either limiting or substantially limiting a personal life activity.
 For example, for some HIV is a disability because it is affecting day-to-day life.
 For others, it would not be a disability.